- Master degree in Film and Television Fiction. Production, Screenplay and Direction

 - Bibliography, documentation and materials needed for research.

-The subject is developed through tutorials from the supervisor professor in the master's project follow-up.
-This includes bibliographic research and data collection, discussion with the supervisor of the thesis and the writing of the text itself.
+The subject is developed through tutorials with the professor-advisor in the master degree thesis follow-up.
+This includes bibliographic research and data collection, discussion with the thesis advisor and the writing of the text itself.

-In order to develop the projects, students are tutored by professors, and there are Communication Seminars in which a project follow-up is carried out.
+In order to develop the projects, students are tutored by course professors, and Communication Seminars are held to follow up the project.

-The final master's project is assessed by means of a public defense before a panel made up of the Postgraduate Committee.
-The assessment criteria are based on the skills acquired during the process of preparing the project, the final product and the student's defense of the project.
-The final (numerical) grade for the final master's project will be issued in a single report.
+The final master degree thesis is assessed by means of a public defense before a panel made up of the Postgraduate Committee.
+The assessment criteria are based on the skills acquired during the process of preparing the project, the final product and the student's defense thereof.
+The final (numerical) grade for the final master thesis will be issued in a single report.

 The master degree in Film and Television Fiction, Production, Screenplay and Direction offers a broad career path, with a diverse range of job opportunities.